santanupattanayak/santanupattanayak.github.io/README.md

-# EigenTalks - Symmetries & Signals
+# EigenTalks about Symmetries & Signals
 Blogs by Santanu Pattanayak